 Appendix 1 - Dataset 1A (SSP), Dataset 1B (LSP)

 The original AQ Warnings Reports published by Xoserve and presented to the Industry following completion of the AQ Review 2011 displaying all non-calculating Meter Points including those which are unregistered and Shipperless.
-A request was made by ScottishPower to Xoserve to segment the AQ Warnings Report into Meter Points live with a Registered Shipper User, therefore excluding Shipperless and Unregistered. .
+A request was made by ScottishPower to Xoserve to segment the AQ Warnings Report into Meter Points live with a Registered Shipper User, therefore excluding Shipperless and Unregistered.
+Therefore all base data used within the benefits case including statistics on previous AQ Performance levels quoted within the Modification have been provided or taken from previous information published by Xoserve.
+This data has been presented and discussed within Industry Workgroups including the AQ Operational Forum.
+We have used this data to estimate the potential impact to the Industry and customers of Meter Points that are included within the AQ Warnings Reports and at the time of publication of the reports were regarded as non-calculating AQ values.

-Appendix 1 – Dataset 1B (SSP), Dataset 2B (LSP )
+Appendix 1 – Dataset 1B (SSP), Dataset 2B (LSP including DM)

 In determining the potential benefits of implementing Modification 421, ScottishPower has used the information provided within the AQ Review 2011 AQ Warnings Reports with Registered Shipper User (RSU).
 This information is segmented by market sector and details the count of non-calculating Meter Points and the sum of energy associated.
 This dataset demonstrates that the number of Meter Points, with a Registered Shipper User (RSU) appearing within the AQ Warning Reports where an AQ did not update was 53,660 for LSP (70,418,076,291kWh) and 2,134,611 for SSP (29,107,161,337kWh).

-Appendix 1 – Dataset 1C (SSP), Dataset 2C (LSP)
+Appendix 1 – Dataset 1C (SSP), Dataset 2C (LSP excluding DM)

 In order to present an unbiased view, we have removed Meter Points and associated energy volumes assigned against the Warnings Category “Meter Point is owned by Transco.
 AQ not calculated”.
 This Warnings category relates to Meter Points that were historically transferred into the “Transco Account”.
 These Meter Points are no longer registered with a Shipper.
-On removing this category of Warning, the following information is reported:
+We have also removed from Dataset 2C (LSP) Meter Points and associated energy relating to Daily Metered sites.
+On removing these categories of Warning, the following information is reported:

-LSP AQ Warnings Report – 49,520,537,014kWh, 53,592 Meter Points
+LSP AQ Warnings Report – 13,240,344,475kWh, 52,923 Meter Points